Yad Hashmona – A City On A Hill

 Now there was leaning on Jesus’ bosom one of His disciples, whom Jesus loved.
 John 13:23” NKJV(Don’t you love how John always describes himself as the disciple Jesus loved?)

 The next guess we had to make was where Judas Iscariot was sitting and why?
 You probably know that Judas Iscariot was the disciple who betrayed Jesus.
-Jesus very troubled during dinner, obviously knowing He would shortly be crucified, compounded by the fact that one of His own disciples was about to betray Him.
+Jesus was very troubled during dinner, obviously knowing He would shortly be crucified, compounded by the fact that one of His own disciples was about to betray Him.
 Numerous options were suggested, but the most logical place was to the left of Jesus.
 Why?
 Jesus announcement:

 “Then leaning back on Jesus’ breast, he said to Him, Lord, who is it?”